JamesWanglf/face_recognition/README.md

   ```

 - http://0.0.0.0:6337//face-recognition
-  This will return the verified faces inside the image.jpg, and try to find the closest face among the sample data, and return its id, name, metadata and bounding box.
+  This will return the list of verified face information inside the posted image, including id, name, metadata and bounding box of the closest sample face for each detected faces.

   **type: POST**
   **Request:**
   ```